 - Read the warning and click Unregister to unregister the device.

-To onboard a Firepower Threat Defense Device using a registration token, follow this procedure:
+To onboard an FTD using a registration key, follow this procedure:

 - Log in to CDO.

-- On the Onboard FTD Device screen, click Use Token.
+- On the Onboard FTD Device screen, click Use Registration Key.

-- In step 1 of the onboarding wizard, give the device a name.
+- In the Device Name area, enter the device name in the Device Name field.
 This could be the hostname of the device or any other name you choose.

 - Click Next.

-Note: If you move away from the onboarding screen after the token is generated and before the device is fully onboarded, you will not be able to return to the onboarding screen; however, CDO creates a placeholder for that device on the Device & Services page.
-When you select the device's placeholder, you will be able to see the token for that device, on that page.
+Note: If you move away from the onboarding screen after the key is generated and before the device is fully onboarded, you will not be able to return to the onboarding screen; however, CDO creates a placeholder for that device on the Device & Services page.
+When you select the device's placeholder, you will be able to see the key for that device, on that page.

-- Click the Copy icon to copy the registration token.
+- Click the Copy icon to copy the registration key.

-- Log into the Firepower Device Manager (FDM) for the Firepower Threat Defense device you want to onboard to CDO.
+- Log into the FDM of the FTD you want to onboard to CDO.

 - Under System Settings, click Cloud Services.